Skip to content

 Reasoning produces “what should be true.”
 Execution acts on “what is true now” — where state, policy, and authority must still hold.

-Between them is the commit boundary.
+The connection point is the commit boundary.

 At this boundary, decisions are bound — becoming irreversible, accountable, and part of the system of record.